thedude0606/options_copy_TB/PROGRESS.md

 - Optimize performance for real-time data processing
 - Enhance the user interface to provide better feedback on data loading and processing status
 - Document the debugging process and solutions for future reference
+- Implement more sophisticated options strategies in the recommendation engine
+- Add backtesting capabilities to validate recommendation performance
+- Enhance the authentication process for better user experience